lightj/abbl-replicate/README.md

 Replication codes for: "Heterogeneity of Consumption Responses to Income Shocks in the Presence of Nonlinear Persistence", by Arellano, Blundell, Bonhomme, Light

+If you have any questions please e-mail: jdlight@uchicago.edu

 # Overview

 There are three sets of replication codes: